-Overbeck’s as you have never seen it before.
-With a strong link to the Edwardian era you can now take a seat in the newly presented Edwardian drawing room to admire the garden through the large bay window and learn all about the convalescent hospital that was here during the First World War.
+The elegance of the Edwardian era is reflected in the newly decorated staircase hall and gallery, where you can look out over the garden to the sea and the Salcombe Estuary beyond.
+Take a seat in the drawing room to admire the garden through the large bay window and learn all about the convalescent hospital that was here during the First World War.
 With pictures and autograph books of the soldiers’ time here you can imagine them enjoying their time by the sea.

 As you make your way from the drawing room you will find out about the history of the various owners of Overbeck’s, in particular Captain and Mrs Vereker, who offered their home as a Red Cross Voluntary Aid Hospital in memory of their son, Second Lieutenant Robert Vereker.